ajayakhatri/beamProject/README.md

   - The position of loads and supports can be changed by simply dragging them along the beam or changed manually.
   - ![Demo](frontend/public/img/demo.gif)
-  - The application allows users to specify load units, beam length, and Young's Modulus to suit the material properties of their beam.
-  - Users can choose beam section from preset for automatic calculation of Moment of Inertia or specify the custom value.
-  - User can delete elements on a beam.

   - Distributed load changes its image when its loads are changed.
 User can also change colour of distributed load.
   - ![Demo](frontend/public/img/colourChange.gif)